Easy Tuna Noodle Casserole

 Serving Suggestions

-• Serve with a salad or vegetable such as asparagus, broccoli or Brussel sprouts for a more balanced meal.
+• Serve with a salad or vegetable such as asparagus, broccoli or Brussels sprouts for a more balanced meal.

 • A side of garlic bread or buttery dinner rolls pairs beautifully with the creamy casserole.